mark-casey/cuhky/windows.md

 Win7/8/8.1 (and 10?)

+1. Set an env variable for babun to set home directory to Windows profile dir
+  - Right click on Computer on the Desktop or in Start Menu and choose Properties
+  - Choose Advanced system settings
+  - At the top choose the Advanced tab
+  - Click Environment Variables
+  - User "Variables for $youruser"
+    - Click New
+    - Variable name: 'HOME'
+    - Variable value: '%USERPROFILE%'
+  - OK/Close all the way out
 1. Install chocolatey package manager for Windows
   - Visit https://chocolatey.org/
   - It will give instructions to open an Administrative cmd prompt (find cmd, right click, Run as Administrator) and paste a download/install command into the terminal to run